-Completely pull out the rear carrier system until you hear it engage.
+Completely pull out the rear carrier system until it engages.

 Ensure that it is not possible to push in the rear carrier system without pulling the release lever again

 It is only permissible to fit objects to the rear carrier system if the system has been correctly engaged.
 If the rear carrier system will not engage correctly, do not fit objects to the system and slide the system back.
 Seek the assistance of a workshop.